 A road trip is a great bonding experience for you and your significant other or family members.
-You have time for long talks, lots of laughter, and shared discovery.
+You have time for deep talks, lots of laughter, and shared discovery.

 For me, the smaller, off-the-beaten-path highways are preferable (rather than the interstate) even if it takes a bit longer.
 I'm drawn to the changing landscapes, the small towns, the farms, and quaint roadside stores.